 Realizing that this barrier hit so many parents, Pima County, along with Pima Community College, turned to First Things First as the expert in early childhood to try and find support for these families in need.
 The result was the Family Engagement Network, a coalition designed to bridge the gap in access to affordable quality child care for children while parents participate in programs to improve their access to better-quality jobs.

 The Family Engagement Network recently received a $70,000 national grant from Boston Medical Center’s Vital Village Network supported by the Robert Wood Johnson Foundation to increase support for the coalition’s work.
 Through this funding, the FTF Pima North and Pima South regions, Pima Community College’s Health Profession Opportunity Grant Program and Pima County One Stop’s Employment and Training Program, will be able to advance their efforts.

 Strengthening working families

 Barriers to finding quality child care often affect a family’s ability to maintain employment.
 In Pima County, 29 percent of children birth to age 5 live in poverty.
 The need becomes more apparent when you realize the high cost of child care.
-In 2014, the average cost of full-time infant care ranged from $4,822 to $17,062 per year, which is between 24 percent and 63 percent of median income for a single-mother household.
+In 2014, the average cost of full-time infant care ranged from $4,822 to $17,062 per year, which is between 24 percent and 63 percent of the median income for a single-mother household.